shibin-george/Calvin-Hobbes-Downloader/README.md

 Refer here for more details: http://www.crummy.com/software/BeautifulSoup/bs4/doc/ .

 Please ensure that the above library is installed for the appropriate system.
 There are many other alternatives to BeautifulSoup.
+If you wish to use another library, please do so after forking this project.

 Source for the comic-strip: http://www.gocomics.com/calvinandhobbes/ .